Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

    notAfter=Sep  4 17:01:38 2022 GMT
    ```

-   **IMPORTANT:** Do **NOT** forget to verify certificates in /etc/kubernetes/pki/etcd.
+   **IMPORTANT:** Do **NOT** forget to verify certificates in `/etc/kubernetes/pki/etcd`.
-   - As noted in the above output, all certificates including those for etcd were updated.
-Please note `apiserver-etcd-client.crt` is a Kubernetes api cert not an etcd only cert.
+   - As noted in the above output, all certificates including those for Etcd were updated.
+Please note `apiserver-etcd-client.crt` is a Kubernetes API certificate not an Etcd only certificate.
      Also, the `/var/lib/kubelet/pki/` certificates will be updated in the Kubernetes client section that follows.

 1. Restart etcd.